danimelchor/clypi/docs/index.md

 from clypi import Spinner

 async def main():
-    async with Spinner("Doing something") as s:
+    async with Spinner("Doing something", capture=True) as s: asyncio.sleep(2)
-        asyncio.sleep(2)
         s.title = "Slept for a bit"
-        s.log("I slept for a bit, will sleep a bit more") asyncio.sleep(2)
+        print("I slept for a bit, will sleep a bit more") asyncio.sleep(2)

 asyncio.run(main())